 here at sinkhole, we’re explorers, not explainers – our goal is to chart the world's complexities, to resist the echo chamber, and to engage in the difficult work of empathy.

-Founded online in 2017 and run entirely by a staff of volunteers, sinkhole is a politics and culture website committed to exploring, not explaining.
+Founded online in 2017 as a labor of love, sinkhole is a politics and culture website committed to exploring, not explaining.

 This is a place for those conversations most of us have but don’t for some reason ever seem to find their way into print: weird exhilarating mashed-up Babels of politics, culture, and art; it’s a liminal space, in keeping with Einstein’s “spooky action at a distance;” it’s a place for new and underrepresented writers to showcase their work; it’s the poor person’s Atlantic.
 Literally, we’re very poor.